MaayanLab/GeneSetCart/README.md

 ## Provisioning the Database
-To use the site, you have to populate your database with some gene and crossing pairs data.
-Firstly,  make sure apply migrations
+To use the site, you have to populate your local database with gene and crossing pairs data.
+Firstly, make sure apply migrations to create the tables
 ```
 cd imagineset
 npx prisma migrate deploy
 ```
-and then run ingest script in database directory
+and then run ingest script in database directory to add the data to these tables
 ```
 cd database
+# download requirements
+pip install -r requirements.txt
 # prepare .env file containing DATABASE_URL & review
 cp .env.example .env
 # run ingest script